Button collectors, like all collectors, are varied in ther focus, but most share an interest in the where, when and what their buttons were made of.

 The banning by the United Kingdom parliament of the importation of pearl buttons in the late 18th century lead to a boom in their production in Birmingham, which was already an established button production centre.
 Pearl-shell buttons production was labour intensive, with multiple steps (up to 80 for fancy items!) that required a lot of manual handling, even after the introduction of machinery into production.
 The shell used was imported from Australia, the South Pacific, Malaysia and the Americas.
 A report in 1866 into the Birmingham button trade included a section on pearl-shell.
 See https://hammond-turner.com/index.php/component/content/article/14-sample-data-articles/125-the-birmingham-button-trade-part-6?Itemid=435

-NB: Small amount of stud buttons were made from American fresh water shell from as early as 1802, according to a report that year.
-The fresh water shell that inspired Boepple went in search of 20 years later were probably sent from Illinois in 1872 by William Salter to Germany and reached Boepple’s father, although at the time the potential was not realised.
+NB: Small amount of stud buttons were made from American fresh water shell from as early as 1802, according to a report of that year.
+In 1872 fresh water shell may have been sent from Illinois by William Salter to Germany and reached Boepple’s father, although at the time the potential was not realised.
+They probably were the inspiration for the search Boepple would make some 20 years later.

 Shell was exported from Australia from the 1850s until the 1950s to England, America and later, Japan.
 When Japan was occupied after WW2 from 1945-1952, General Douglas MacArthur was entrusted to revive Japan’s economy.
 Buttons were among the products made and exported to the world.
 The words “Occupied Japan” or “Made in Occupied Japan” were required to be printed on products.